-The PI of the PLATO Consortium will act as the formal point of contact between the PLATO Consortium and ESA.
+The PI and CoPIs of the PLATO Mission Consortium (PMC) will act as the formal point of contact between the PMC and ESA.
+Details on PMC's responsibilities are reported in Section 6 and Section 7.2.

-In preparation for and during the operation of the mission, the PMC will be also responsible of generating, according to the strategy and the timeline described in Section 4.2, the PLATO Input Catalogue (PIC), containing the list of targets to be observed for each spacecraft pointing, and of defining a "prime sample", consisting of PIC targets to be observed with high PLATO accuracy.
+In preparation for and during the operation of the mission, the PMC will be responsible of generating, according to the strategy and the timeline described in Section 4.2, the PLATO Input Catalogue (PIC), containing the list of targets to be observed for each spacecraft pointing, and of defining a "prime sample", consisting of PIC targets to be observed with high PLATO accuracy.

 In order to fulfil the PLATO scientific objectives, the Ground-based Observation Programme (GOP) will play an important role, as it is necessary for the confirmation and characterisation of planets (see Section 2.3).
-For this ESA will issue an Announcement of Opportunity (AO) for the community to participate in the ground-based observations of the candidates in the "prime sample".
-The selected GOP Team will be responsible of the ground-based observation campaign, as detailed in Section 5.2.3.
+For this, the PMC will be responsible for the establishing and managing the activities of the GOP Team(s), who will have to respond to calls issued by ground-based facilities (e.g., ESO) to grant observing time for the confirmation and characterisation of the candidates in the "prime sample", as detailed in Section 5.2.3.